Kim Bo-yeon: Personal life

-Kim married in 1988, and had two daughters, Kim Eun-seo and Kim Eun-jo.
+Kim married in 1988, and had two daughters.
 She and her husband later divorced.

 She met actor Jeon No-min on the set of TV series A Saint and a Witch in 2003, and they married a year later.
 It was the second marriage for both.
 The relationship was considered controversial at the time because of their nine-year age difference.
 The couple began a makgeolli business named Family's Honor in 2008, but after it failed, the resulting financial strain caused the couple to divorce in 2012.